-- Europe's 80+ population will triple by 2050.
-WHO Europe promotes healthy ageing as a life phase, not a burden → aging is living (UN Decade of Healthy Ageing 2021-2030). - Healthy Ageing: Focuses on maintaining functional ability through intrinsic capacity and supportive environments.
-Achieving this requires broad societal efforts outside of just the health sector. - The WHO Public Health Framework for Healthy Ageing identifies a twin track approach that supports the healthy ageing of both current and future older populations, through four core action areas: - 1.
-Revolutionizing our Commitment on Prevention Across All Ages Example: How can we integrate vaccination into routine health checks for non-communicable disease (NCD) management? - 2.
-Creating Environments where Everyone Can Thrive at Any Age Age friendly communities that support healthy ageing e.g., using pharmacies as an access point for vaccinations - 3.
-Transforming our Care Systems Person centered and inclusive throughout the care pathway.
+Europe's 80+ population will triple by 2050.
+WHO Europe promotes healthy aging as a life phase, not a burden \rightarrow aging is living (UN Decade of Healthy Ageing 2021-2030).

+Healthy Ageing: Focus on maintaining functional ability through intrinsic capacity and supportive environments, requiring broad societal efforts outside of just the health sector.

+The WHO Public Health Framework for Healthy Ageing identifies a twin track approach that supports the healthy ageing of both current and future older populations through four core action areas:

+- 1. Revolutionizing our Commitment on Prevention Across All Ages: E.g. How can we integrate vaccination into routine health checks for NCD management? - 2.
+Creating Environments where Everyone Can Thrive at Any Age: Age friendly communities that support healthy ageing e.g., using pharmacies as an access point for vaccinations - 3.
+Transforming our Care Systems: Person centered and inclusive throughout the care pathway.
 Better supporting healthcare providers (HCPs) to support vaccine uptake - 4.
-Combating ageism

-To shift societal narratives and increase vaccine confidence.

-• A life course approach to vaccination: Recognizes vaccination as a tool for lifelong disease prevention.
-Requires ageappropriate immunization schedules and delivery strategies based on lifestyle, risks, and life stage.
+Combating ageism: to shift societal narratives and increase vaccine confidence. - Life course approach to vaccination: Recognizes vaccination as a tool for lifelong disease prevention.
+Requires age-appropriate immunization schedules and delivery strategies based on lifestyle, risks, and life stage.